The scariest thing about Halloween? The sugar.

 Add in regular preventative tests, and you have the power to slow or stop the progression of devastating diabetes complications.

-A Last Hoorah
+A Year-End Hoorah

-But enjoying the back-to-back holidays of this amazing upcoming season does NOT have to come with a total derailment of your nutritional or exercise goals.
+Many people approach this time of year with abandon – it's the holidays!
+But enjoying the back-to-back festivities of this amazing upcoming season does NOT have to come with a total derailment of your nutritional or exercise goals.
 Above, I mentioned the words deliberate and mindful – that's the key.

 Our nutrition and fitness expert, Kathleen Ruggeri, reminds us that enjoying holiday festivities doesn't have to be a setback as long as you are making thoughtful choices: